 Also, I have planned for a future article on the game that started it all, Akalabeth, so I’ll only be mentioning it briefly here.

 California Pacific released three different releases of Akalabeth.
-This being the second from 1980.
+This being the third from 1980.
 The demon artwork by Denis Loubet was initially made for The Space Gamer Magazine.
-Garriott commissioned Loubet to paint the cover of Ultima.
-Loubet later went on to create the artwork for numerous Origin titles
+Garriott commissioned Loubet to paint the cover for Ultima who later went on to create the artwork for numerous Origin titles

 The Space Gamer number 28 from May/June 1980 which featured Denis Loubet’s awesome demon cover art

 While being a sophomore at the University of Texas, Garriott started working on a much more ambitious and professional game than Akalabeth.
 A game that eventually would become Ultima.
 Much of the inner workings of Akalabeth were reused and towns, quests, and a user interface alongside sci-fi-inspired elements were added.
 Garriott finished the game in less than a year.
 Initially, it was intended to be released as Ultimatum, but to avoid any confusion or even legal complications with J. Michael Hemphill’s 1979 board game Ultimatum: A Game of Nuclear Confrontation, the title was changed to Ultima by the suggestion of Remmers.

 Ultima was released for the Apple II in the early summer of 1981.
 Only a year later it had sold 20,000 copies, and went on to sell around 50,000 copies.

 The very first release of Ultima, published for the Apple II in 1981 by California Pacific Computer Company.
 The game was only released for the Apple II – It was programmed in Apple BASIC (with a few Assembly routines by Kenneth Arnold) which essentially made it impossible to port to other systems without rewriting the entire game

 Ultima was re-released for the Apple II under California Pacific’s Progame label, also in 1981